LKrae/Visualization_Project_Podcast/README.md

 ## How to the score distributions differ between genres?

 The following chart provides another way to view the detail between the cumulative score distributions between the genres.
-It is sorted by the mean cumulative score for each genere.
+It is sorted by the mean cumulative score for each genre.

 ![Genre Distributions](assets/Cumulative_Score_Distribution_by_Genre.png)